FA5I/vending_machine/Readme.md

 - `pipenv install --editable .`
 - `vending_machine`

 Once you have done this, you should see a `>` prompt in the terminal.
 The CLI is now running.

+See the Commands section below for information on how to interact with it.

 ## File Overview